futurice/corona-simulations/README.md

 - The `master` branch is automatically built and deployed every 3 hours, using [GitHub workflows and Netlify build hooks](https://ericjinks.com/blog/2019/netlify-scheduled-build/).
 - In addition, commits trigger a production deployment.
-- Note that there are currently **no tests**, so you can break the production build!
-If that happens, keep calm and rollback.